HL7/fhir-mdi-ig/input/pagecontent/specification.md

 * Creating a new valid Bundle - Document MDI to EDRS
 * Posting a valid Bundle - Document MDI to EDRS to an EDRS data consumer

-**Electronic Death Reporting System (EDRS) server** is responsible for:
+**EDRS server** is responsible for:
-* Receiving a query from an MDI system
+* Receiving a query from an MDI CMS
-* Returning a valid Bundle - Document MDI to EDRS to an MDI system
+* Returning a valid Bundle - Document MDI to EDRS to an MDI CMS
-* Receiving and consuming a valid Bundle - Document MDI to EDRS from an MDI system
+* Receiving and consuming a valid Bundle - Document MDI to EDRS from an MDI CMS

 ### Conformance to Other Standards